markbrutx/portfolio2025/README.md

 ### 🚧 In Progress

-- **Enhanced Welcome Video**: Improving the welcome video with an interactive poster image for better user engagement.
 - **Scrollable Window for Static Content**: Developing a scrollable window to showcase the 'Experience' section effectively.

 ### 📌 Upcoming